shravanatirtha/sde-striver-sheet/README.md

 # striver-sheet
 A collection of problems from Strivers-SDE-sheet using which people have cracked their dream jobs.
-These questions are commonly asked in product-based companies like Amazon, Microsoft, Google, etc<br>
+These questions are commonly asked in product-based companies like Amazon, Microsoft, Google, etc<br><br>
 <b>Preferred language: Java</b>

 ### Leetcode Study Plan